supertokens/supertokens-auth-react/examples/with-phone-password/README.md

 -   Provide `getRedirectionURL` to the EmailPassword.init function to redirect the user to the second login challenge in case the first challenge is complete.
 -   We disable the default UI of passwordless recipe so that we can render what we want on the /verify-phone route
 -   We override the enter phone number component for passwordless recipe to send the OTP to the phone number directly - as opposed to it asking the user to enter it again.
--   We override the "Change phone number button" in the enter OTP screen with a custom button which will logout the user and take them back to the first login challenge
+-   We override the "Change phone number button" in the enter OTP screen with a custom button which will logout the user and take them back to the first login challenge.

 ### Backend